databricks/terraform-provider-databricks/CONTRIBUTING.md

 ### Code Organization
-Each resource should go into it's separate package eg: `volume` package will contain both resource, data sources and other utils specific to volumes.
+Each resource and data source should be defined in package `internal/providers/pluginfw/resources/<resource>`, e.g.: `internal/providers/pluginfw/resources/volume` package will contain both resource, data sources and other utils specific to volumes.
 Tests (both unit and integration tests) will also remain in this package.

 Note: Only Docs will stay under root docs/ directory.